physionetchallenges/python-classifier-2021/README.md

 First, create a folder, docker_test, in your home directory.
-Then, put the example code from GitHub in docker_test/python-classifier-2021, some of the training data in docker_test/input_directory and docker_test/input_training_directory, an empty folders for the output of the training code in docker_test/output_training_directory, and empty folder for the classifications in docker_test/output_directory.
+Then, put the example code from GitHub in docker_test/python-classifier-2021, some of the training data in docker_test/input_directory and docker_test/input_training_directory, an empty folder for the output of the training code in docker_test/output_training_directory, and an empty folder for the classifications in docker_test/output_directory.
 Finally, build a Docker image and run the example code using the following steps:

     Docker